 Facilities and Administrative (Indirect Cost) Waivers

-- Be provided by an authorized representative of the sponsor on sponsor letterhead or via direct email from the sponsor representative to SPO.
+- Be provided by an authorized representative of the sponsor on the sponsor’s letterhead or via direct email from the sponsor representative to SPO.

-After receiving this information the sponsor’s response will need to be vetted by SPO and reported/approved by UCOP.
-Note: Approval of the F&A rate may not be granted even with written sponsor documentation, and special conditions may apply to foreign governmental agencies.
+Note: After receiving this information, the sponsor’s response will be vetted by SPO and reported/approved by UCOP.
+Note: Approval of the F&A rate may not be granted by UCOP even with written sponsor documentation and special conditions may apply to foreign governmental agencies.

 - Small seed grants which may attract future larger awards that will result in standard indirect cost recovery;

 - Awards which include contributions of equipment or building renovation funds;